 Tens of thousands of people are killed in the United States each year as a result of car accidents and even more are injured.
-It is important to note that a vast majority of these traffic accidents are caused by human error.
+It is important to note that a most accidents are caused by human error.
 If you are injured in a car accident caused by someone else’s negligence or wrongdoing, you may be able to claim compensation for the injuries, damages and losses you have suffered.

 In a car accident case, the burden of proof, as with all personal injury cases, is on the plaintiff and their car accident attorneys.
 This means that the plaintiff or the injured victim must prove that he or she was injured by another’s negligence or wrongdoing.